Get,

 • Vitamin B6 (pyridoxine)

-• Vitamin E (tocopherol)3
+• Vitamin E (tocopherol)

-Properties of Jowar:
+Properties of Jowar

-Jowar might possess the following properties:
+Jowar might possess the following properties3

-• It might act as antioxidant
+• It might act as an antioxidant

 • It might act as an anti-cancer agent

-• It might lower blood glucose level
+• It might lower the blood glucose level

 • It might help in weight management